-If you have accidentally lost the factory presets, you can easily restore them by clicking Options > Restore Factory Presets in the preset menu.
+If you have accidentally lost the factory presets, you can easily restore them by clicking Options 🌣 and Restore Factory Presets in the preset browser.
 This will install all factory presets again.

-Next: Purchasing FabFilter Pro-R
+Next: Purchasing FabFilter Pro-R 2

-See Also

-Saving presets
+See Also Saving presets Overview

-Overview

-Purchasing FabFilter Pro-R
+Purchasing FabFilter Pro-R 2

-Once you have downloaded and installed the evaluation copy of FabFilter Pro-R, you may evaluate it during 30 days.
+Once you have downloaded and installed the evaluation copy of FabFilter Pro-R 2, you may evaluate it during 30 days.
 Every time you start the plug-in, you will see the following dialog: